Model

 Summary

-The Fairness Design model is a visual / graphical representation showing the relationships inherent between Effort (E) needed of issuers to produce a form and users to fill in that form, and Opportunities (O) provided by issuers, and utilised by users, to aid with form completion.
+The Fairness design model is a visual / graphical representation showing the myriad relationships inherent between Effort (E) needed of issuers to produce a form and users to fill in that form, and the Opportunities (O) provided by issuers that are utilised by users to complete the form.

 To understand these relationships, we need to first consider the principles of inequality, equality, fairness, and fairness design.
 As such, we begin with a comparative analysis of these 4 principles, each illustrated to show similarities and key differences in their applications.